yijiangh/coop_assembly/README.rst

     python -m coop_assembly.planning.run -v -w

-Issue `python -m coop_assembly.planning.run -h` to print out the helps.
+Issue ``python -m coop_assembly.planning.run -h`` to print out the helps.

-And you should be able to see the following (press Enter when asked in the commandline):
+And you should be able to see the following (press Enter when asked in the commandline) animation (click image for the youtube video):

 .. image:: http://img.youtube.com/vi/KGrHz5gNqqc/0.jpg
     :target: http://www.youtube.com/watch?feature=player_embedded&v=KGrHz5gNqqc